microsoft/rushjs.io-website/pages/commands/rush_add.md

 flags are used.
 The "--make-consistent" flag can be used to update all packages with the dependency.

-Optional arguments:
+Required arguments:
-  -h, --help            Show this help message and exit.
   -p PACKAGE, --package PACKAGE
-                        (Required) The name of the package which should be added as a dependency.
+                        The name of the package which should be added as a dependency.
 A SemVer version specifier can be appended after an "@" sign.
 WARNING: Symbol characters are usually interpreted by your shell, so it's recommended to use quotes.
-For example, write "rush add --package "example@^1.2.3"" instead of
+For example, write
+                        "rush add --package "example@^1.2.3"" instead of
                         "rush add --package example@^1.2.3".

+Optional arguments:
+  -h, --help            Show this help message and exit.
   --exact               If specified, the SemVer specifier added to the
                         package.json will be an exact version (e.g. without tilde or caret).